RDSTREEM/tank-arena/README.md

 # Tank Arena

-Tank Arena is a real-time multiplayer tank battle game.
-Players control tanks, navigate an arena, and compete to defeat opponents.
-The project is structured with a Go backend server and a client for gameplay.
+Tank Arena is a real-time multiplayer tank battle game built with Python and Pygame.
+Players control tanks, navigate an arena, and compete to defeat opponents in fast-paced battles.
+The project is structured for easy development and extension.

 ## Features
 - Real-time multiplayer gameplay